grkvlt/kimono-channel-access/README.md

 for specific types of content, the following script names have been
 defined:

-- youtube:
+- youtube.sh:
-    Download videos as MP4 with qualty audio at up to 1080p
+    Download videos as MP4 with qualty audio at up to 1080p resolution.
-- podcast
+- podcast.sh:
-    Download a podcast with low quality video and decent audio
+    Download a podcast with low quality video and decent audio.
-- audio:
+- audio.sh:
-    Download the audio only as best quality MP3
+    Download the audio only as best quality MP3.
-- video:
+- video.sh:
-    Download videos with best overall quality
+    Download videos with best overall quality.

 Alternative functions can also be performed using the following names:

-- format:
+- formats.sh:
-    List available formats for a video id
+    List available formats for a video id.
-- playlist:
+- playlist.sh:
-    Generate the JS code to create a playlist file from a YouTube mix
+    Generate the JS code to create a playlist file from a YouTube mix.
-- movies:
+- movies.sh:
-    Check if files are already downloaded
+    Check if files are already downloaded to `~/Movies` folder.

 Note that the `SCRIPT` variable or `--script` option can also be used to access these functions.